Biellms/ProjetoIntegrador-EcoShop/BackEnd/ecoshop/README.md

 ## About the Application

-This is a simple web application that exposes a REST API.
 This application uses Maven as the build tool and the current LTS version of Java, 16.
 I hope to add more functionality to this application in the future but for now this project uses the following dependencies:

 - Spring Web